GDSL-UL/r_install/docs/index.md

 bibliography: [book.bib, packages.bib]
 biblio-style: apalike
 link-citations: yes
-github-repo: GDSL-UL/soft_install
+github-repo: GDSL-UL/r_install
 description: "Installation Guide for R and Python"
 ---

 # Purpose {.unnumbered}

-This resource provides step-by-step descriptions on how to install and run Python for Geographic Data Science from your own computer.
+This resource provides step-by-step descriptions on how to install and run RStudio for Geographic Data Science from your own computer.

 Select your Operating System and follow the steps.